camgriff01/FrontEndWebDev/Lab 3 - Introduction to git and github/readme.md

-This lab consisted with Git only tutorial for creating cw repoistory.
+This lab consisted with Git only tutorial for creating cw repository.
 - Git cloning
 - Git push/pull
 :)